-Microgaming isn’t just about slots and progressives - they also do a roaring trade in live dealer games.
+Microgaming isn’t just about slots and progressives – they also do a roaring trade in live dealer games.
 Live dealer games link up players with a human dealer over a live video stream, with connecting software allowing players and dealers to interact.
-Microgaming developed its first live dealer games back in 2006 and has been ahead of the game ever since.
+The first live dealer games were developed back in 2006 and has been ahead of the game ever since.
 The first game they launched was live baccarat towards the end of 2006.
-While it wasn’t the first in the market to explore the technology, Microgaming has developed some exceptional live dealer offerings that can be found at casinos across the Internet.
+While it wasn’t the first in the market to explore the technology, the company has developed some exceptional live dealer offerings that can be found at casinos across the Internet.

 Microgaming runs live dealer games across baccarat, blackjack, and European roulette, to name a few.
 The live dealers games are not, at present, mobile compatible.
 This is a bit of a problem for mobile players looking to enjoy a live dealer experience with a Microgaming casino – it isn’t going to happen.
 The dealers are pretty robotic, and they feel a little constrained – but I suppose it’s just a sign of the professionalism with which Microgaming approaches its games development.
 The video and audio quality of their games are second to none, and the in-game features are likewise exactly what you would expect from such a big name.

 Microgaming casinos tend to offer up a range of different bonuses for their players.
 The most common you’ll come across is the sign up bonuses, which is virtually uniform throughout the industry as a means of attracting new players and encouraging them to make their first deposit.